International comparisons of health data

 Life expectancy, mortality and causes of death

-• Australia had the fifth lowest rate of mortality from Diseases of the circulatory system among the 38 OECD countries, at 164.5 deaths per 100,000 population (2021 – age standardised to the 2015 OECD population).
+- Australia had the fifth lowest rate of mortality from Diseases of the circulatory system (heart attack and strokes) among the 38 OECD countries, at 155.6 deaths per 100,000 population (age standardised to the 2015 OECD population).

-• Australia’s infant mortality rate (with no minimum threshold of gestation period or birthweight) was 3.3 deaths per 1,000 live births (2021) – in the middle at 21st out of 38 OECD countries and lower than the OECD average of 4.1 deaths per 1,000 live births.
-Japan experienced the lowest rate of infant mortality (1.7 deaths per 1,000 live births).
+- Australia’s infant mortality rate (with no minimum threshold of gestation period or birthweight) was 3.2 deaths per 1,000 live births, lower than the OECD average of 4.2 deaths per 1,000 live births.
+Iceland experienced the lowest rate of infant mortality with 1.4 deaths per 1,000 live births in 2024.

-• Australia’s life expectancy at birth was equal fourth highest with Spain at 83.3 years (2021) – above the OECD average of 80.3 years.
-The highest life expectancy out of the 38 OECD countries was in Japan, where people could expect to live 84.5 years at birth.
+- Australia’s life expectancy at birth was equal tenth highest with France at 83.0 years – above the OECD average of 81.1 years.
+The highest life expectancy out of the 38 OECD countries was in Switzerland, where people could expect to live 84.3 years at birth.

 Health status and morbidity